corbosiny/StreetFighterAI/README.md

 -getMove
 -initializeNetwork
--prepareData
+-prepareMemoryForTraining
 -trainNetwork

+Each section below gives a description of the interface required for each function and it's purpose.
+Further documentation can be seen inside the code of Agent.py

 #### getMove

 Get move simply returns a multivariate array of the action space of the game.
 A one in a given index represents the button corresponding to that index being pressed, a zero means the button is not pressed.
 This way multiple buttons can be pushed in one move and special moves can be preformed.
 This function must take in the observation and info about the current state.
 The observation is the contents of each pixel of the game screen and info is a dictionary containing key word mapped variables as specified in data.json.
-The indicies correspond to Up, Down, Left, Right, A, B, X, Y, L, R.
+The indices correspond to Up, Down, Left, Right, A, B, X, Y, L, R.

 #### initializeNetwork